 The Company has a profit sharing plan that covers substantially all employees with one-half or more years of service.
 Contributions to the plan are made at the discretion of the Board of Directors.
-The Company made no
+The Company made no contributions for the years ended April 30, 1996 and 1997.
+The profit sharing plan was terminated on June 30, 1997.

-CASELLA WASTE SYSTEMS, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS--(Continued)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS -- (Continued)